 Ambient Marketing

-Alongside being creative, ambient marketing ideas have a very important aspect: The surprising use of unusual spaces.
+In addition to being creative, ambient marketing ideas have another crucial aspect: The surprising use of unusual spaces.
 In this type, companies cleverly take advantage of areas where people don’t expect to see ads.
 More often than not, they also add a twist to the mix by playing with the environmental elements to amplify their core message.

 Ambush Marketing